Alifsamad045/docs.hackerone.com/README.md

 1. `git push my-fork-name the-name-of-my-branch`
 1. Go to the [docs.hackerone.com repo](https://github.com/Hacker0x01/docs.hackerone.com) and you should see recently pushed branches.
 1. Follow GitHub's instructions.
-1. If possible, include screenshots of visual changes.
+1. If possible, include screenshots of visual change

-## Troubleshooting

 - `yarn reset` to clear the local cache